Particular/docs.particular.net/servicecontrol/installation-powershell.md

 ### Adding an instance

 Use the `New-ServiceControlInstance` cmdlet to create a new ServiceControl instance.
 Version 3 and below contains parameters to configure audit ingestion and retention.
-Managing an audit queue on version 4 and above requires creating a new ServiceControl Audit instance with `New-AuditInstance`.
+Managing an audit queue on version 4 and above requires creating a new ServiceControl Audit instance with `New-ServiceControlAuditInstance`.

 There are additional parameters available to set additional configuration options such as forwarding queues, the transport connection string, or host name.